HanSaloZu/Borisbot/README.md

 # Borisbot

 Borisbot will help you simplify the process of moderating the discord server.
-Borisbot can ban/unban/kick server members, delete messages and more.
+Borisbot can ban/kick guild members, delete messages, collect information about user/guild/guild member and more.

 ## Commands